-‘Baseball Bugs’ at 75: How a Looney Tunes classic wham-bammed America’s pastime
+‘Baseball Bugs’ at 75: How a Looney Tunes classic left its mark on America’s pastime

 “Alright, bigshot,” one snarls, blowing cigar smoke in Bugs’s face.
 “So you think you can beat us all by yourself?
 Well, you got yourself a game.”

-The PA announcer announces a “slight change” in the Tea Totaller lineup, with the famous line, “Catching, Bugs Bunny, left field, Bugs Bunny, right field, Bugs Bunny,” until he lists, in an accelerated tempo, Bugs at every position.
-Meanwhile, we see Bugs on the mound, calmly pulling out a carrot from his back pocket and chewing on it like a wad of tobacco, his tail poking out of a hole in the back of his uniform.
+The PA announcer notes a “slight change” in the Tea Totaller lineup: Bugs is now manning every position.
 After a couple of pitches with an exaggerated windup, he announces, “I think I’ll perplex him with my slowball,” and delivers his famous Bugs Bunny change-up, which floats peacefully past three batters, each of whom strikes out by whiffing three times.

 Coincidentally, at the 1946 MLB All-Star Game later that year, Rip Sewell threw perhaps the most famous ever “eephus pitch” — a slow looping pitch that resembled a Bugs Bunny change-up — but he didn’t have as much success that day as Bugs.
 Ted Williams blasted the pitch into the right-field bullpen for a home run.